 The Computer Systems Technology (CST) Diploma program combines computer systems theory with hands-on practical experience in software development.
 This diploma is a widely recognized credential that employers highly regard.
 You'll emerge with the well-rounded skills essential for a career analyzing, designing, and developing software solutions.

-BCIT’s Computer Systems Technology (CST) two-year diploma program combines computer systems theory with hands-on practical experience in software development.
-You’ll learn software engineering and programming from industry professionals, and gain experience working on real projects, from concept to deployment.
-In second year, specialty options add depth and further hone your skills.
+In two years, you’ll learn software engineering and programming from industry professionals, and gain experience working on real projects, from concept to deployment.
+In your second year, specialty options and industry projects add depth to further hone your skills.

-- Common first year sets the foundation, with the core skills you’ll need as a professional software developer – check out some of the latest first year app projects
+- First year sets the foundation with the core skills you’ll need as a professional software developer – check out some first-year app projects

-- Work on at least two industry projects so you’re ready to work in the real-world
+- Work on at least two industry projects with real clients from industry

-- Optional co-op component for broader applied experience (competitive entry)
+- Co-operative Education option for broader applied experience (competitive entry)

 - You’re interested in software development